 How to Generate A PDF File from Template in Node.js

-What Is IronPDF for Node-JS
+What Is IronPDF for Node.js

-IronPDF is a powerful and versatile tool that seamlessly integrates with Node.js, allowing developers to effortlessly generate, manipulate, and manage PDF documents within their applications.
+IronPDF for Node.js is a powerful and versatile tool that seamlessly integrates with Node.js, allowing developers to effortlessly generate, manipulate, and manage PDF documents within their applications.
 With its comprehensive set of features and an intuitive API, IronPDF enables developers to streamline their various PDF creation-related tasks, from creating visually appealing documents to adding interactive elements, all while maintaining a high level of control and customization.
 Whether it's generating reports, invoices, or other vital documentation, IronPDF for Node.js offers a reliable and efficient solution to meet a variety of PDF page generation needs in a seamless and developer-friendly manner.

 IronPDF Features

-1. PDF Generation from HTML/CSS: Create PDF documents from HTML and CSS sources.
+- PDF Generation from HTML/CSS: Create PDF documents from HTML and CSS sources.
 This allows you to convert web pages or HTML templates into PDF format.

-2. PDF Manipulation and Editing: Edit and modify existing PDFs by adding, removing, or updating text, images, annotations, and other elements within the PDF file.
+- PDF Manipulation and Editing: Edit and modify existing PDFs by adding, removing, or updating text, images, annotations, and other elements within the PDF file.

-3. Merging and Splitting PDFs: Combine multiple PDF documents into one (merge) or split a single PDF into multiple smaller PDFs.
+- Merging and Splitting PDFs: Combine multiple PDF documents into one (merge) or split a single PDF into multiple smaller PDFs.

-4. Printing and Forms Handling: Control printing settings and handle interactive forms within PDFs, including form submissions and validation.
+- Printing and Forms Handling: Control printing settings and handle interactive forms within PDFs, including form submissions and validation.

-5. Security and Encryption: Implement security measures like password protection, encryption, access control, and digital signatures to protect the PDF documents.
+- Security and Encryption: Implement security measures like password protection, encryption, access control, and digital signatures to protect the PDF documents.

-6. Text Extraction: Extract text and data from PDFs, allowing you to use the content in other applications or for data analysis.
+- Text Extraction: Extract text and data from PDFs, allowing you to use the content in other applications or for data analysis.

-7. Customization: Customize the appearance and layout of PDF documents, including page size, fonts, colors, headers, footers, and other design elements.
+- Customization: Customize the appearance and layout of PDF documents, including page size, fonts, colors, headers, footers, and other design elements.

-8. Cross-Platform Compatibility: Ensure that the library is compatible with Node.js on different operating systems, making it versatile for developers working on various platforms.
+- Cross-Platform Compatibility: Ensure that the library is compatible with Node.js on different operating systems, making it versatile for developers working on various platforms.

 Installing IronPDF for Node.js

-In this section, we'll cover how to install IronPDF for Node.js and set up a Node.js project.
+This section will cover how to install IronPDF for Node.js and set up a Node.js project.

-1. Open the Command Prompt (CMD) and initiate a new Node.js project using the following commands:
+Open the Command Prompt (CMD) and initiate a new Node.js project using the following commands:

-npm init -y # Creates a package.json file to store project-related metadata and dependencies.
+mkdir IronPDF # Create a new directory for the project. cd IronPDF # Navigate to the newly created directory. npm init -y # Create a package.json file to store project-related metadata and dependencies.

-1. Once the initial setup is complete, install IronPDF using the following command:
+Once the initial setup is complete, install IronPDF using the following command:

-2. Open the project in Visual Studio Code and create a new file named "index.js".
+SHELL- Open the project in Visual Studio Code and create a new file named "index.js".

-3. Open the package.json file and add the following line under "type" to enable module usage:
+Open the package.json file and add the following line under "type" to enable module usage:

 "type": "module",